hazelcast/hazelcast-go-client/README.md

 - Client’s heartbeat requests are timed out.

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
 However, as explained in the first paragraph of this section, you can force all client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
 For example, assume that your client sent a `queue.offer` operation to the member, and then the connection is lost.
-Since there will be no response for this operation, you will not now whether it has run on the member or not.
+Since there will be no response for this operation, you will not know whether it has run on the member or not.
 If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.
+Map

 ## 7.4.
 Using Distributed Data Structures